appacademy/prep-work/coding-test-1/introduction-to-programming-3.md

 ["racecars", "lasers", "aeroplanes"].join(", ") == "racecars, lasers, aeroplanes"
 ```

+These methods are very useful when you have to work word-by-word.

 ## Writing Your Own Methods

 Oftentimes you'll want to repeat some code multiple times: